Menor25/basiccrud/README.md

 # basiccrud
-database will be added here.
-database name: basiccrude
+database is in the asset folder. database name: basiccrude